kefeimo/volttron-lib-dnp3-driver/docs/source/index.rst

 ===========

-VOLTTRON's DNP3 driver enables the use of `DNP3 <https://en.wikipedia.org/wiki/DNP3>`_ (Distributed Network Protocol) communications, reading and writing points via a DNP3 Outstation.
+VOLTTRON's DNP3 driver enables the use of `DNP3 <https://en.wikipedia.org/wiki/DNP3>`_ (Distributed Network Protocol) communications as a DNP3 master, reading and writing points to a remote server (DNP3 Outstation).

 Requirements
 ============

-The DNP3 driver requires the `dnp3-python <https://github.com/VOLTTRON/dnp3-python>`_ package, a DNP3 Python
+The DNP3 driver requires the `dnp3-python <https://github.com/VOLTTRON/dnp3-python>`_ library, a DNP3 Python
-implementation wrapping on the `opendnp3<https://github.com/dnp3/opendnp3>`_ package.
+implementation wrapping the `opendnp3 <https://github.com/dnp3/opendnp3>`_ library.
-This package can be installed in an activated environment with:
+This library can be installed in an activated environment with:

 .. code-block:: bash